GitPro10/grammer-checker-python/README.md

 ```console
 pip3 show gingerit
 ```
 >Then check the `Location`.
 Copy the `Location` value and go to that directory.
-There you will find a folder named `gingerit`, go to that directory.
+There you will find a directory named `gingerit`, go to that directory.
 You will find `gingerit.py` there.